 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if forest management activities pose a threat to areas of high conservation value in the supply area.
 This document uses many if the same sources as the FSC US CWNRA.
-Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and this supply base evaluation are reviewed annually to ensure Enviva is aware of changes in the supply base area.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
 The review includes ongoing stakeholder engagement to identify trends in land use change and conversion within the supply base area.
-Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.
+Findings are incorporated into Enviva's ENV-COC-03 Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.